JanithRavinduRashmika/IntelliHack24/README.md

 ## 🙏 Acknowledgements

-Special thanks to the IntelliHack NextGet 2024 organizers for hosting this exciting hackathon!
+Special thanks to the IntelliHack NextGen 2024 organizers for hosting this exciting hackathon!